rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/534_ROS-communication.md

   *  wants to move _robot A_ in a specific direction, it must explicitly publish */robotA/move* that is subscribed by _robot A_ (or */robotB/move* and */robotC/move* to robot B and robot C respectively)
    * wants to seek odom from _robot A_, it must explicitly subscribe to */robotA/odom* that is published by _robot A_  (or */robotB/odom* and */robotC/odom* from robot B and robot C respectively)

-  This isvachieved using carefully crafted launchfiles using remaps (e.g. /move to /robot_A/move), conditionals (e.g. unless ns!="" or if robot_name=="robot_A"), arguments(e.g. robot_name:=robot_A) and namespaces(e.g. &lt;node ns=robot_A&gt;).
+  This is achieved using carefully crafted launch files using remaps (e.g. /move to /robot_A/move), conditionals (e.g. unless ns!="" or if robot_name=="robot_A"), arguments(e.g. robot_name:=robot_A) and namespaces(e.g. &lt;node ns=robot_A&gt;).
 This mandates the delicate arrangement of files is frozen while building the software and consistently distributed to all involved agents.
 As the needs/software change and the number of variables and robots increase, this approach becomes increasingly error-prone.

 ![Robot soccer block diagram](/images/multi-robot-communication/robotSoccer-blk-diagram.png?classes=border,shadow&width=50pc)

 ### Dynamic Multi-Robot Communication Semantics
-Avoid complex hardcoded logic in launchfiles that lives with the source code or binary and automatically add/remove prefixes to ROS interfaces(topics/services/actions).
+Avoid complex hardcoded logic in launch files that lives with the source code or binary and automatically add/remove prefixes to ROS interfaces(topics/services/actions).
 Additionally, it is more flexible/dynamic to assign and use deploy-time identities than hard-coded robot names.